best-practice-and-impact/assumptions/README.md

 # Assumption: Another assumption
 # Leaving an empty newline after
 # the previous one
-print("But code doesn't require a newline")
+print("Code doesn't require a newline, but a non-assumption code comments do.")
 ```